skuligowski/image-gallery/README.md

 ## Manual production build

 1\.
-Build the gallery for production by execution of `npm run build`
+Build the gallery for production executing `npm run build`

 2\.
 Prepare a distribution pacakge `npm run dist:make`

 The distribution package will be created in `dist` directory.

 3\.
 Go to `dist` and install all npm packages: `npm install`